What is a prayer strategy and why do we need one?

 Just to be clear, we don’t need to plan out every single prayer we lift up to our Father.
 We have a relationship with Him.
 Some of our prayers need to be spontaneous.
 Yet, there are certain areas that we need to be strategically praying over.

 4 Main Strategic Prayer Points

 I would suggest starting by compiling a list of your prayers.
 There are four main types of prayer to consider – long-term, short-term, declaration, and praise.
 What are your specific things to pray for every day?
-Here are a few examples of the things I like to strategically pray over.
+Here are a few examples of the things I like to include in my war room prayer strategy.

 1. Long-Term Prayers

 Long term prayers are things that you want to be praying for on a continual basis.
 Here are some examples:

 - Spiritual condition and hearts of my children

 - Strength, provision, and kingdom fruit for missionaries around the world

 - President and other national and world leaders